Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Introduction

 The paper is organized as follows.
-In section \ref{sec:phifourth} we briefly introduce $\phi^4$-theory on the lattice.
-In section \ref{sec:metropolis} we recall relevant aspects of the Metropolis algorithm as well as the overrelaxation method and discuss critical slowing down.
-Section \ref{sec:gans} serves to explain GANs in general and also illustrates why they are of interest in the design of improved sampling algorithms.
-We develop our method in section \ref{sec:algorithm} and subsequently present numerical results in section \ref{sec:results}.
-We summarize our findings and sketch strategies for future research as well as approaches to deal with remaining issues in section \ref{sec:concl}.
-Additionally we discuss potential applications beyond the scope of this work and the extension of our method to gauge theory.
+In \Cref{sec:phifourth} we briefly review $\phi^4$-theory on the lattice. \Cref{sec:metropolis} recalls relevant aspects of the Metropolis-Hastings algorithm as well as the overrelaxation method. \Cref{sec:gans} serves to introduce GANs and illustrate their potential for improved sampling algorithms.
+Our approach is developed in \Cref{sec:algorithm}.
+Numerical results are presented in \Cref{sec:results}.
+We summarize our findings and sketch strategies for future research in \Cref{sec:concl}.